Dyrcona/gitdemo/README.md

 or, you may [fork this repository on GitHub](https://docs.github.com/en/get-started/quickstart/fork-a-repo), and clone your fork.

+## Using This Repository ##

+This repository contains text files and code branches that are intended to work together to teach certain key concepts of using Git.
+You should [start here](Start.md) if you are new to Git or want to begin at the beginning.

 ## Authors ##

 [Jason Stephenson](https://www.sigio.com/) is responsible for most of